sindresorhus/sindresorhus.github.com/data/apps/dato.md

 macOS hides menu bar apps when there is no space left in the menu bar.
 This is a common problem on MacBooks with a notch.
 Try quitting some menu bar apps to free up space.
 If this does not solve it, try quitting Bartender if you have it installed.

+#### How can I open meeting links (Google Meet, Zoom, Microsoft Teams, etc.) in a specific browser?

+Check out my free [Velja app](https://sindresorhus.com/velja).
+It has built-in support for this without any setup.
+It can even open links to Zoom and Microsoft Teams directly in their desktop app.

 #### How can I hide the built-in menu bar clock on macOS 11 or later? {#macos11-hide-clock}

 It's unfortunately no longer possible to disable the built-in menu bar clock.